As we set out on an adventure I had dreamed about, racing 5000km across the Atlantic Ocean in a tiny rowing boat, everything was going to plan…

 - We’re not being isolated from others.
 We’re protecting others (incl. essential workers and our country’s future).
 Big difference.

-- People in our house are being annoying.
+- People in our house aren’t being annoying.
 We’re learning about ourselves and how we respond to challenges.
 Big difference.

 In psychology, one of the most common styles of dysfunctional thinking is ‘catastrophising’ — when you take whatever’s happening, imagine the worst case scenario, then worry yourself into a frenzy about it BEFORE it has happened.